kylebarron/snap-to-tin/README.md

 # snap-features-to-terrain

-Add z-coordinates to vector features on the fly.
+Snap vector features to the faces of a triangulated irregular network (TIN).

 ## Overview

-Given a triangular irregular network (TIN) representing a terrain mesh, this snaps 2D `Point` and `LineString` features to that mesh.
+Given a TIN representing a terrain mesh, this snaps 2D `Point` and `LineString` features to the faces of that mesh.

 For `Point` features, this finds the triangle containing that point and linearly interpolates from the heights of the triangle's vertices to find the point's